What Are Transactional Leaders and Transformational Leaders? - HRDQ

 Some of the basic assumptions that underlie the idea of transformational leadership are:

-• Followers can be encouraged to find new opportunities to learn and explore new ways of doing things by a leader that promotes creativity.
+• A leader can encourage followers to find new opportunities to learn and explore new ways of doing things by promoting creativity.

-• Followers can experience the same motivation and passion to fulfill shared goals with the help of a transformational leader that offers a clear vision.
+• Followers can experience the same motivation and passion to fulfill shared goals through a transformational leader who offers a clear vision.

-• With the presence of a role model in the form of a transformational leader, workers internalize the ideals of the leaders and emulate them.
+• With a transformational leader as a role model, workers internalize the leader's ideals and emulate them.

 • Open lines of communication help to foster supportive relationships between workers and leaders.

-In order, each of these primary ideas are known as intellectual stimulation, inspirational motivation, idealized influence, and individualized consideration.
+In order, these primary ideas are known as intellectual stimulation, inspirational motivation, idealized influence, and individualized consideration.

 Transformational Leadership

-When a transformational leader is in charge of a group, the members are typically loyal and successful.
-When a leader successfully uses this style, they can help bring about a lot of commitment in the group, leading to relatively low turnover rates.
+When a transformational leader leads a group, the members are typically loyal and successful.
+When a leader successfully uses this style, they can help foster strong commitment within the group, leading to relatively low turnover rates.

 Benefits of Transformational Leadership